garrandall/popular-music-data/tracks/sweet-darlin--martha-reeves-the-vandellas.md

 And you can  in your embrace
 'Cause when you smile I'm a hopeless case, sweet darlin'

-Hmm hmmmm-mm-mmm, (sweet darlin')
+Hm hm-mm-mmm, (sweet darlin')
 Oh yes you are!
-Hmm hmmmm-mm-mmm, (sweet darlin') oh yes you are
+Hm hm-mm-mmm, (sweet darlin') oh yes you are
-Hmm hmmmm-mm-mmm
+Hm hm-mm-mmm